TheGeekHT/Loki.Rat/README.md

           -r RATE, --rate RATE  Rate (e.g 44100).

      lockscreen
-     lock screen only on windows
+     lock screen only on windows and Linux with Gnome environnement

      Geolocalisation
      locate the target machine , and print the Latitude and Longitude